Firmament-Autopilot/FMT-DOCS/docs/module/param.md

 param_link_variable(PARAM_GET(New_Group, my_param1), &my_val);
 ```

-The `param_link_variable()` function links the `my_param1` parameter with the `my_val` variable.
-When the parameter value changes, the value of my_val will also change accordingly.
+The `param_link_variable()` function establishes a link between the `my_param1` parameter and the `my_val` variable.
+As a result, whenever the parameter value changes, the value of `my_val` will automatically update to reflect the new parameter value.

 ## Set Parameter

-Similarly, the parameter module also provides the following macros to easily set parameter values.
-Because the query method is also used to obtain parameters, the efficiency is low.
+Similarly, the parameter module offers the following macros to easily set parameter values.
+However, as the query method is utilized to obtain parameters, the efficiency may be relatively low.

 ```c
 #define PARAM_SET_INT8(_group, _name, _val)